 See the workshops page for more information on upcoming workshops.

 Manitoba Music offers private, one-on-one career consultations to members.
 These meetings range from big picture career planning, to specific questions and problems.
 Discussions can include funding proposals, planning, copyright and royalty sharing, recording projects, tour planning, marketing and publicity, MROC, digital music sales and a variety of other topics.

 Consultations allow members at any level in their careers, to have specific input into their unique career situation and provide current and timely information for members at any stage of their career.

 For more info, contact the Professional Development Coordinator.

 Music Skills allows Manitoba Music to work with members on an individual basis to create training for their specific needs.
 Participants in the program can include artist entrepreneurs, people entering the music industry, and experienced industry personnel who were looking to upgrade their skills and knowledge.

 Manitoba Music is involved in several outreach activities aimed especially at youth with an interest in the music industry.
 Participating in these events raises awareness of the career options in the music industry in Manitoba, and promotes Manitoba Music’s services and programs to potential new members.

 Manitoba Music partners with ACI Manitoba to offer the Youth Mentorship Program in music management, marketing, and promotion.
 This unique program provides participants between the ages of 16 and 21 with a well-rounded and realistic look at working in the music industry.
-Through the program’s two concurrent streams – mentor sessions with industry professionals and a hands-on CD release project – the youth participants gain a unique understanding of the music business.
+Through the program’s two concurrent streams – mentor sessions with industry professionals and a hands-on music project – the youth participants gain a unique understanding of the music business.

 Visit ACI Manitoba for more information, deadlines, and application forms.